 - In 2018, PFLAG parent Debra Munn and her son Charlie took their case all the way to the Supreme Court in Charlie Craig v Masterpiece Cakeshop.
 On the steps of the Supreme Court, Debra said: “PFLAG saved our family 15 years ago.
 We wouldn’t be here without you.”

 When PFLAG founder Jeanne Manford marched with her son Morty in the 1972 Christopher Street Liberation Day March, she was overwhelmed by the number of weeping, rejected LGBTQ young people who embraced her along the route, each of them begging her to speak with their own parents and families.
-Jeanne knew instinctively that the transformation of family values and practices was essential to healthy LGBTQ life, so she and a committed group of parents (including her husband, Jules) and LGBTQ activists (including her son, Morty) began the very first support group for parents of LGBTQ people in NYC.
+Jeanne knew instinctively that the transformation of family values and practices was essential to healthy LGBTQ+ life, so she, her husband Jules, and a committed group of parents and LGBTQ+ activists (including her son, Morty) began the very first support group for parents of LGBTQ+ people in NYC.
 In the basement of the Church of the Village on March 11, 1973, PFLAG was born!

 One interaction at a time.
 One family at a time.
 One chapter at a time.